-The Exif says this Focus distance was 3.76 meters, which is 12.33 feet (when it was actually 30 feet).
-And this was a 60 mm lens, not even a zoom lens, so the cameras distance report is a real crap shoot (worse than useless).
+The Exif says this Focus distance was 3.76 meters, which is 12.33 feet (when it was actually measured to be 30 feet).
+And this was a 60 mm lens, not even a zoom lens, so the cameras distance report is a real crap shoot (often worse than useless).

 The door measures 80 inches tall, 6.667 feet (or the height or the width might be reasonably estimated, for a distance estimation).
 The cropped door is 2724 pixels tall (crop it, then look at image size).